4/15/11

 I come across as a Teddy bear until somebody irritates me.
 I don't pick fights, I just let people be themselves.
 Some people find me "disagreeable" when I complain.
 My answer to that is, "You're getting paid for dealing with me, I'm not getting paid to deal with you, and you are wasting my time."

 My dear friend E. Povirk up in Whately is the pre-eminent dealer in radical materials and has told me how interest in "street literature" has heated up in the past few years.
+John R. Auchter wrote a column The Law & You for Turley Publications from 1994 to 1996, which appeared in the Journal Register in Palmer and the Ware River News.
+Atty.
+Auchter was born May 1, 1922.
+He has practiced law for many years in the Springfield and Quaboag Valley area.

 My New England poster collection (as opposed to my Vermont and Wisconsin collections) technically go back to 1970 when I started collecting in Springfield and Amherst when I was home from college on holidays.
 I have the poster for the rally for which Abbie Hoffman and Amy Carter were busted, copious coverage of their trial in Northampton, stuff on the Clamshell Alliance and all the other local radical movements that have come along.